-The Tennessee Department of Health, which administers the state HOPWA program, will receive \$747,000 in HOPWA funds from HUD.
-The Department of Health will provide funds to nonprofit service providers to assist HIV-infected individuals and their family members threatened with homelessness.
-State HOPWA funds are available on a formula basis to seven regional service providers outside of the two entitlement cities that receive HOPWA funds directly from HUD.
+The Tennessee Department of Health, which administers the state HOPWA program, will expect to provide \$796,000 in HOPWA funds from HUD.
+The Department of Health will provide funds to nonprofit project sponsors to assist HIV-infected clients and their family members who are threatened with homelessness.
+State HOPWA funds are available on a formula basis to seven regional project sponsors outside of Nashville and Memphis, the two entitlement cities that receive HOPWA funds directly from HUD.